 How CCJs Appear on Your Credit File

-- Repayment history on other accounts
+• Repayment history on other credit accounts

-- Recent credit behaviour
+• Recent credit behaviour

 How Lenders Assess a Recently Settled CCJ Mortgage Application

-1. Your Repayment Behaviour Since the CCJ
+1. Repayment Behaviour Since the CCJ

-Underwriters look for:
+Lenders typically look for:

-- No new missed payments
+• No new missed payments

-- Consistent financial conduct
+• Consistent financial conduct

-- Low or reducing credit utilisation
+• Low or reducing credit utilisation

 2. Bank Statement Conduct

-- Overdraft reliance
+• Overdraft reliance

-- Returned direct debits
+• Returned direct debits

-- Gambling transactions
+• Gambling transactions

-- High discretionary spending
+• High discretionary spending

 3. Affordability Strength

-- Income stability
+• Income stability

-A strong affordability profile increases lender confidence.
+A strong affordability profile can increase lender confidence even where adverse credit exists.

 4. Deposit Size

-Typical lender views:
+Typical lender expectations may include:

-- 10% deposit: Some specialist lenders may consider
+• 10% deposit — some specialist lenders may consider

 5. Whether Other Adverse Credit Exists

-- Defaults
+• Defaults

-- Missed payments
+• Missed payments

-- Arrears
+• Arrears

-- Payday loans
+• Payday loans

-- High utilisation
+• High credit utilisation

 Can You Get a High Street Mortgage With a Recently Settled CCJ?

-- How long ago the CCJ was settled
+• How long ago the CCJ was settled

-- The size of the CCJ
+• The value of the CCJ

-- Your current financial behaviour
+• Your recent financial behaviour

-When You May Need a Specialist Lender
+When a Specialist Lender May Be Needed

 A specialist lender may be more appropriate if: